Stripes, tail in Tassie tiger ‘sightings’ across wilderness

 “I’ve never come across an animal anything close to what I saw.”

-Earlier the same month a cyclist at King William Saddle in the remote west recalled seeing a large cat-like creature with black stripes and dark-brown fur.
+Earlier the same month, a cyclist at King William Saddle, in Tasmania’s remote west, recalled seeing a large cat-like creature with black stripes and dark-brown fur.

 “It didn’t really make sense to me as being a typical cat, location wise, behaviour and the way it walked,” the report reads.